daz4126/Nanny-State/README.md

 An app built with NANNY STATE is made up of the following:

-* **state** - usually an object that contains all the data about the app
+* **State** - usually an object that contains all the data about the app
-* **view** -  a function that returns a string of HTML based on the current state
+* **View** -  a function that returns a string of HTML based on the current state
-* **transformer functions** - functions that transform the value of the state
+* **Transformer functions** - functions that transform the value of the state

-The state is the single source of truth in the application and can only be updated using the update function provided by NANNY STATE.
-This makes any changes predictable and deterministic
+The state is the single source of truth in the application and contains all the information about the app, including the settings.
+The only way to update the state via the `update` function provided by NANNY STATE.
+This ensures that any changes are deterministic with predictable outcomes.

 ## Data Flow